Fly Fishing for Smallmouth Bass in Lakes and Rivers

 - Bright sunny weather is not the best time of day to go bass fishing as they tend to hide under rocks and grass etc.

 - They tend to feed in shallow waters close to the riverbank edge

 - Slow or flowing water make ideal fishing conditions, some of my best catches have come from farm ponds, shallow millponds or even watershed lakes

 - Always try to be as quiet as possible, especially when walking along the bank – you don’t want to scare the fish away before you even drop your line in!

-Rember take your time, this is a relaxing sport, in my opinion it’s what makes the catch so much more enjoyable!
+Rember to take your time, this is a relaxing sport, in my opinion, it’s what makes the catch so much more enjoyable!